Skip to main content

 Sieve Analysis

-The grain size characteristics of soils that are predominantly coarse grained are evaluated by a sieve analysis.
+The grain size characteristics of soils that are predominantly coarse-grained are evaluated by a sieve analysis.
 A nest of sieves is prepared by stacking test sieves one above the other with the largest opening at the top followed by sieves of successively smaller openings and a catch pan at the bottom.
-Opening mesh sizes of commonly used sieves are shown in table below.
+Opening mesh sizes of commonly used sieves are shown in the table below.

 Two coefficients–the uniformity coefficient and the coefficient of curvature–are used to characterize the particle size distribution.
 Poorly graded soils have uniformity coefficients < 4 and steep gradation curves.
 Well-graded soils have uniformity coefficients > 4, coefficients of curvature between 1 and 3, and flat gradation curves.
 Gap-graded soils have coefficients of curvature < 1 or > 3, and one or more humps on the gradation curves.